celsoluism/OmegaCoin/contrib/masternodes-updates/db_sync_fix_Windows_wallet_0.12.5.1.md

 4. Download and install new [latest wallet 0.12.5.1 release on Github](https://github.com/omegacoinnetwork/omegacoin/releases).

-5.a.
+5. a.
 Add the following lines into omegacoin.conf (if they dont exist).
 ```
 addnode=142.208.127.121
 addnode=154.208.127.121
 addnode=142.208.122.127
 ```
-5.b.
+5. b.
 Optional & additional node list (thx to @Mr_F#6171 & @bobdesign#6891 from Official Omegacoin Discord):
 ```
 addnode=142.208.127.121
 addnode=154.208.127.121